Auditory fatigue: Affected anatomy

-Note: The complete anatomy of the human ear is extensive, and can be divided into the inner ear and outer ear.
+Note: The complete anatomy of the human ear is extensive, and can be divided into the inner ear, middle ear and outer ear.
 The remainder of this article mainly references the cochlea, outer hair cells, and organ of Corti.

 In general, structural damages to any anatomical part of the human ear can cause hearing-related problems.
 Usually, minor bending of the stereocilia of the inner ear is associated with temporary hearing loss and is involved in auditory fatigue.
 Complete loss of the stereocilia causes permanent hearing damage and is more associated with noise-induced hearing loss and other auditory diseases.

 The outer hair cells, or OHCs, can be thought of as microamplifiers that provide stimulation to the inner hair cells.
 The OHCs are the most fragile of the hair cells, hence their involvement in auditory fatigue and other hearing impairments.

 The hearing organ in fish is called an otolith, which is sensitive to particle motion, not sound pressure.
 Some fish also have a lateral line.